-A fortress-like buildings of Le chateau de Sant Malo house the „Hotel de Ville“ (town hall) and a museum.
+A fortress-like buildings of Le chateau de Saint Malo house the „Hotel de Ville“ (town hall) and a museum.
 Unfortunately this is closed because of Corona.
 Otherwise, around the inner square there are hotels and restaurants with large open-air seating, and there is a lot going on everywhere.
 I lean my bike against a bench in the shade of two trees and sit down.

 I haven’t had such a busy place for a long time.
 The sun is shining and the atmosphere is very pleasant between historical walls, under early summer green and with so many vital people.
 From my bicycle bags I take a few „Barres“ – chocolate bars and a milk bottle.
 With instant cocoa from my big can I mix my chocolate energy drink.
 Some young girls watch from the free seat of Le Chateaubriand and find it very amusing.
 Families pass by me with their children and dogs.
 A few tourists come along the street with their suitcases and disappear in one of the hotels.
 From the Place Vauban two convertible – oldtimer – sports cars approach and drive towards the city gate, attracting the attention of most of the bystanders.

 So I remain sitting quietly for some time and look at the lively scenery around me.
-Pushing the bicycle, I later start a tour.
+Pushing the bicycle, I later start a visit tour through the Saint Malo center.
 Interestingly enough, I see a few streets further on that the buildings are by no means very historical.
 Although built of local natural stone or at least faced with it, the facades above the store level reveal modern architecture.
 The windows and the whole design are very regular and indicate a rather industrial prefabrication.
 This disappoints me a bit, but nevertheless the streets here are well populated.
 It is more of a shopping mile than a historical center, apart from the Cathedral of Sant Vincent, around which the neighborhood is built.
 On Place Brevet, an old bookstore with a somewhat weathered wooden façade looks as if it has fallen out of time.

 A few streets further on, school has just finished, and there is not much left of a „traffic-calmed-down neighborhood“.
 Rather, it is typical that too many parents with too many cars fight over the too few parking spaces to pick up their lazy children in front of the school gate.

 At Porte de Dinan I leave the quarter for the time being to have a look at the harbor basin in front of it and at the fortification from the outside.
-From there, some ferries go to smaller offshore islands and to other neighborhoods in the south of the city center that are cut off by the harbor and the river mouth.
+From there, some ferries go to smaller offshore islands and to other neighborhoods in the south of the Saint Malo city center that are cut off by the harbor and the river mouth.
 A lift bridge is sometimes opened for ships leaving the port, which causes a long traffic jam on the adjacent ring road Chaussee Eric Tabarly with honking and scolding car drivers.
 So I prefer to retreat for a while into the calmer alleys of the old town quarter.

 Finally I succeed and roll in a southwestern direction through the hilly landscape.
 On the west side a kind of fjord, the La Rance, stretches far into the country.
 Sailors are still out there in the evening.
 On one bank there is a kind of mill or distillery, a building made of natural stone.
 This looks very much like celtic styles.